 - RFC officers and airmen who served overseas before 1916 - medals were issued by the War Office.
 Details are on the First World War Medal Index Cards (WO 372) in The National Archives (£).
 Also available on Ancestry -the Medal Index Cards (free) and Rolls (£).

 - RNAS personnel awarded campaign and long service and good conduct medals - Naval Medal Rolls (ADM 171) for officers only on Find My Past and for officers and ratings Ancestry (£).
 Digital microfilm copies of all these rolls can be downloaded from The National Archives for free.

 - RFC personnel who first served overseas in 1916 or later or who joined after the formation of the RAF in April 1918 - there are no records for campaign medals issued by the Air Ministry.
 The only place you will find details about a medal entitlement will be on a service record.

 Second World War RAF personnel may have qualified for the War Medal 1939 to 1945, 1939 to 1945 Star, Air Crew Europe, Africa, Atlantic, Burma, France and Germany, Italy and Pacific Stars and/or the Defence Medal: 1939 to 1945.
 Second World War medals are not named.

 Check the official description of eligibility for each medal.
 The locations and dates of service recorded on an individual’s service record will indicate if they are entitled to a particular medal.

 The Ministry of Defence Medal Office can confirm if an individual is eligible to receive Second World War or post 1945 medals and issue those previously unclaimed to veterans or their next of kin.

-- Published listings of medal awards for decorations such as the Victoria Cross and Distinguished Service Medal at IWM.
+IWM has some published listings of medal awards for decorations such as the Victoria Cross, Distinguished Flying Cross and Distinguished Flying Medal.
 Search our online catalogue.

 Other things to look for: